AnathiNkohla/HTML-CSS/README.md

 sub-lower down
 sup- normal

-# ✔Troubleshooting and Debugging HTML Code
+# Troubleshooting and Debugging HTML Code
 check HTML syntax

+# Whats the difference between attributes and elements?
+attributes:
+elements:

-important HTML Global Attributes: "class," "id," "lang," and "dir."
+# important HTML Global Attributes:
+"class"
+"id"
+"lang"
+and "dir."

-ARIA ROLES: are extra atrributes that we can add to HTML elements in oder for them to make sense
+ARIA ROLES: are extra atrributes that we can add to HTML elements in oder for them to make sense -It also enhance web accebility

+# Formatting HTML
+-in HTML comments are instertrd by typing "<!--" at the start and "-->" at the end

+# Unusual Characters(ngomso zoqala apha for inotes)